 Nightmare, you have to keep copying your new files to the external disk and make sure there are no duplications, especially if you are a Windows user.
 If you are a Mac user, you can use Time Machine

 Risky, Hard drives are the most broken parts in computers.
-You may use a Solid State Disk which is way faster and fewer chances to break, but you have to pay more.
+You may use a Solid State Disk which is way faster and has fewer chances to break, but you have to pay more.

-You buy the External Hard drive and that’s it, the price will depend on the size, the bigger the size the more the price, Logic.
+You buy the External Hard drive and that’s it, the price will depend on the size, the bigger the size the more the price, logic.

 Fully automated, all files will be synced to the cloud without doing anything.
 The cloud is smart and will always make sure you have the last updated version of any file saved to the cloud.